 We all wish we could ask our dogs how they’re doing.
 This company lets data speak.
-Anaxeos is a lightweight vest with sensors that track things such as heart rate and temperature, connected to a mobile app that then reveals the data and interprets it so that the dog’s carer can take action.
+Anaxeos is a lightweight vest with sensors that track things such as heart rate and temperature, connected to a mobile app that then reveals and interprets the data so that the dog’s carer can take action.

 “Anaxeos doesn’t make pie charts and histograms,” Toni Koutu explained.
 “Instead, it makes sense of the numbers and gives alerts and suggestions regarding things like what to do if your dog’s temperature is too high.”

 Back in 2017, a research group led by Finnish scientists landed an award for their study that investigated a dexmedetomidine oromucosal gel for treating noise anxiety in dogs.
-They concluded that the gel can help to improve the wellbeing of dogs affected by noise sensitivity.
+They concluded that the gel can help to improve the wellbeing of dogs afflicted with noise sensitivity.